lyokha/vim-publish-helper/README.md

 highlighting engine as *MakeTexCodeHighlight* by default.
 To switch back to the *TOhtml* engine, set variable *g:PhHtmlEngine = 'tohtml'*.

-Output of *TOhtml* may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc., whereas default engine normally ignores view details of the buffer.
+Output of *TOhtml* may differ from that of the default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc., whereas default engine normally ignores view details of the buffer.

+Note that in *Neovim* *0.10* plugin *TOhtml* was rewritten in a non-compatible way and therefore the *TOhtml* engine was disabled in this version of *Neovim*.

 ### MakeTexCodeHighlight